homm/image-codecs-bench/Notes.md

 on high q on artworks, pixilation in gradients on photos.
 As a result, can be even more compact.
 To compensate this, real q could be tuned for s >= 7.

+**Speed 6 is limited recommended for online compression.**
+All higher levels have more significant issues.

 ### Speed 8 vs 7

 Has significant drop in quality and compression level.
+Noticeable artifacts which can't be compensated by higher bitrate.
 Not recommended.

 ### Speed 9 vs 8